 Bandra Talao is also popularly known as Swami Vivekananda Talao due to its proximity to S.V Road.
 It’s a walking distance from Bandra Railway station on the west side.

-The side facing the S.V road has an entrance with palm trees planted and provisions made for seating.
-You will also see people fishing in the lake; however, I did not see anyone actually catching a fish.
+The side facing the S.V. road has an entrance with palm trees planted and provisions made for seating.
+You will also see people fishing in the lake; however, I did not see anyone catching a fish.

 The Municipal corporation of Greater Mumbai is currently looking after the lake.
 You will also find many pigeons coming here to receive the free food that people provide.

 - Age – 200 years only water body / Tank

 - Location – Very close to Bandra West Railway station

 - Also known as – Swami Vivekanand Sarovar